Our Staying Steady programme is for people who have had a fall, or who feel as though they may be at risk of having a fall.

 Relaxation (mind and body)

-Click the button to access the Stage 1 exercise booklet (please note that only people registered for our Staying Steady programme will receive the full pack contents as described).
+Click on the relevant button to access the Stage’s exercise booklet (please note that only people registered for our Staying Steady programme will receive the full pack contents as described).

 If you feel that you would benefit from our Staying Steady programme then please contact the team.